kalekundert/bind_dna/notebook/validate_cdna_display_via_y_ligation/attach_mrna_to_mwasabi/try_purefrex/notes.rst

   In the SDS PAGE gel, there is a clear loss of full-length mRNA at higher salt concentrations.
 In the TBE/urea gel, in contrast, every sample has the same high level of full-length mRNA.
 This indicates that full length mRNA is getting trapped in the SDS precipitate.
 Note that I saw the same effect in :expt:`99` (2021/03/02).

   If I want to use SDS PAGE going forward, I'll need to desalt my samples.
   Maybe I can get away without this for the FLAG peptide, since it's much smaller and [Reyes2021]_ doesn't mention any desalting steps.
 But in general this is something I'll have to work around.

+  .. update:: 2021/05/06

+    I looked more closely into ordering desalting columns, and I realized that they have molecular weight cutoffs.
+Specifically, the Zeba micro spin desalting columns claim to retain any molecules <1 kDa and elute any molecules >7 kDa.
+This means that I probably can't desalt my FLAG (2 kDa) samples.
+Zif268 (11 kDa) is on the border, but should be eluted.  mWasabi should be totally fine.

 - The TBE/urea gel might show the mRNA/protein fusion.